Marathon Capital

 Marathon Capital, founded in 1999, is privately held.
 Investment banking is conducted through wholly owned subsidiary Marathon Capital Markets, LLC and regulated by the Financial Industry Regulatory Authority (FINRA) in the United States and by the Ontario Securities Commission (OSC) in Canada where the firm operates as an Exempt Market Dealer.

 Marathon Capital employs over 100 investment bankers in the areas of renewable energy, mergers, acquisitions, restructuring, project finance and capital raisings.
 The firm has offices in Chicago, New York City, San Francisco, Houston, and London.

 History

 In 1999, Ted Brandt and Gregg Elesh co-founded Marathon Capital.
 Brandt serves as the CEO.
-Both have backgrounds in commercial finance, leasing, and structured finance.
+Both had backgrounds in commercial finance, leasing, and structured finance.
 During 2001, Marathon Capital began its focus on alternative energy.
 The firm competes with “bulge bracket” firms for its engagements.
 Marathon Capital periodically acts as a co-manager with other investment banks to facilitate client transactions.
 Marathon Capital has been involved in several high-profile wind power mandates from American Wind Capital Corporation (USA), Suzlon Wind Energy Corporation (USA), EchoFirst (USA), SkyPower Corp.
 (Canada), Allco Finance Group (Australia) and Greenlight Energy (USA).